juro-ub/mail/README.md

 # mail

-This java modul contains an implementation to send mails via gmail.
+This java modul contains an implementation to send mails via posteo.

 To test the project please copy the file